Close

 Woman with dry eye on laptop

-What other things can make Dry Eye worse?
+What other things can make Dry Eye Syndrome worse?

 Dry Eye Syndrome can have many different causes.
 When they overlap with each other, patients can experience painful flare-ups.
 Here are some of the factors other than menopause that can trigger Dry Eye symptoms:

-Night time Dry Eye affects many people, as your body’s metabolism slows at night, so fewer tears are produced.
+Night-time Dry Eye Disease affects many people, as your body’s metabolism slows at night, so fewer tears are produced.
 [11]

 For people that already suffer from chronic dry eyes, this can result in irritating symptoms during the night because they already deal with problems to do with the quality and quantity of tear production.